InsertCleverNameHere/Drums-Trainer/roadmap.md

 ---

-> Notes: Optional features like visual-only mode, presets, and “about” modals are intentionally deferred to keep the app simple and lightweight.
+> Notes: Optional features like visual-only mode, presets, and “about” modals are deferred to keep the app lightweight.
 All future additions should respect the offline-first, lightweight philosophy.